kevgo/text-runner/documentation/how-it-works.md

 - gather complex data from tables, bullet point lists, as well as plain text in any human language and use it in tests

-To make a part of a Markdown file actionable by TextRunner, wrap it in an `<a>` tag with class `tr_[action name]`.
+To make a part of any Markdown file actionable by TextRunner, wrap it in an `<a>` tag with class `tr_[action name]`.
 As an example,
 let's say a tutorial tells the reader to create a file `config.yml`